apache/arrow/docs/source/developers/bug_reports.rst

 Apache Arrow Jira
 =================

-The Arrow project uses `JIRA <https://issues.apache.org/jira/projects/ARROW/issues>`_ to track issues - both bug reports and feature requests.
+The Arrow project uses `Jira <https://issues.apache.org/jira/projects/ARROW/issues>`_ to track issues - both bug reports and feature requests.
 No account or permissions are required to view or search Jira issues.
 The Jira server hosts issue tracking for multiple Apache projects.
 The Jira project name for